civican/legisinfo/44-1/bills/C-41/bill_text.md

     providing or supporting the provision of services related to immigration, including services related to the resettlement of individuals and the safe passage of individuals from one geographic area to another; and

-    supporting any operations of a federal minister or a department or agency of the Government of Canada that are conducted for a purpose other than one set out in any of paragraphs (a) to (f).
+    supporting any operations of a federal minister or a department or agency of the Government of Canada that are conducted for a purpose other than one set out in any of paragraphs (a) to (e).

   **(2)** For the purposes of this section, a terrorist group controls a geographic area if the group exerts sufficient influence over the area such that the carrying out, in the area, of an activity involving property or financial or other related services could reasonably be expected to result in the terrorist group using or benefiting from the property or services, in whole or in part.

   **(2.1)** The Public Safety Minister must, at the request of an eligible person or an organization, provide to that person or organization information in writing about whether an authorization is required to carry out an activity or a class of activities in a given geographic area.

-  **(3)** The Public Safety Minister must not, under subsection (1), authorize the making by a federal minister or a department or agency of the Government of Canada of a grant or contribution that is for the purpose of supporting any operations referred to in paragraph (1)(g).
+  **(3)** The Public Safety Minister must not, under subsection (1), authorize the making by a federal minister or a department or agency of the Government of Canada of a grant or contribution that is for the purpose of supporting any operations referred to in paragraph (1)(f).

   **(4)** A person is eligible to be granted an authorization if they are in Canada or are a Canadian outside Canada.

   **(5)** The Public Safety Minister may consider an application only if it has been referred to them by

-    the Minister of Citizenship and Immigration, if the application is in respect of only the purpose set out in paragraph (1)(f);
+    the Minister of Citizenship and Immigration, if the application is in respect of only the purpose set out in paragraph (1)(e);

-    the Minister of Foreign Affairs, if the application is not in respect of the purpose set out in paragraph (1)(f); or
+    the Minister of Foreign Affairs, if the application is not in respect of the purpose set out in paragraph (1)(e); or

-    both of those Ministers, if the application is in respect of two or more purposes set out in subsection (1), at least one of which is the purpose set out in paragraph (1)(f).
+    both of those Ministers, if the application is in respect of two or more purposes set out in subsection (1), at least one of which is the purpose set out in paragraph (1)(e).

   **(6)** The Minister of Foreign Affairs, the Minister of Citizenship and Immigration or both of those Ministers, as the case may be, may refer an application if they are satisfied that